Gold, silver edge lower | WTOP

-The August gold contract on the New York Mercantile Exchange closed today at $1,211.10 an ounce — down 80 cents.
-The current silver contract on the “NYMEX” closed at $15.27 an ounce — down 15…
+NEW YORK (AP) — The September gold contract on the New York Mercantile Exchange closed today at $1,193.60 an ounce — down $4.30.
+The current silver contract on the “NYMEX” closed at $14.07 an ounce…

-The August gold contract on the New York Mercantile Exchange closed today at $1,211.10 an ounce — down 80 cents.
+NEW YORK (AP) — The September gold contract on the New York Mercantile Exchange closed today at $1,193.60 an ounce — down $4.30.

-The current silver contract on the “NYMEX” closed at $15.27 an ounce — down 15 cents.
+The current silver contract on the “NYMEX” closed at $14.07 an ounce — down a penny.

 Copyright © 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.